carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 ## Config files

-nf-core pipelines make use of Nextflow's configuration files to specify how the pipelines execution, define custom parameters and what software management system to use e.g. docker, singularity or conda.
+nf-core pipelines make use of Nextflow's configuration files to specify how the pipelines runs, define custom parameters and what software management system to use e.g. docker, singularity or conda.

 Nextflow can load pipeline configurations from multiple locations.  nf-core pipelines load configuration in the following order: